Sales progression is often an afterthought when the negotiations are underway and then all of a sudden, you’re ready to process the sale!

 So, how do you process the sale of a property in Dubai?

-Jess Stephenson, Head of Sales Progression at Allsopp & Allsopp talks us through the steps to transfer property when both parties have a mortgage.
+Jess Stephenson, Head of Sales Progression at Allsopp & Allsopp talks us through the steps to transfer a property when both parties have a mortgage.

 Step 1.
 Sign the Paperwork